 Disposable income

-Disposable income is a key determinant for consumption expenditure.
+Disposable income is a key determinant of consumption expenditure.
 Without income, there is no money to buy goods and services.

-Disposable income represents the money left over after the consumer pays taxes.
+Disposable income is the money left over after the consumer pays taxes.
 In other words, it is after-tax income.
-Meanwhile, income can come from salaries, bonuses, overtime, commissions, and paid leave.
+Income can also come from salaries, bonuses, overtime, commissions, and paid leave.

 Then, if we subtract disposable income with minimal living expenses – such as food, medicine, rent or mortgage, utilities, insurance, transportation, etc. – we get discretionary income.

 Consumers allocate their income for two purposes: consumption or saving.
-While consumption meets their current needs, saving meets future needs, for example, in old age.
+While consumption meets their current needs, saving meets future needs, such as those in old age.

 Tax